 New Releases by Agatha Christie

-Agatha Christie is the author of Best Works of Agatha Christie: [The Murder on the Links by Agatha Christie/ Poirot Investigates by Agatha Christie/ The Mysterious Affair at Styles by Agatha Christie] (2024), The Big Four (2023), British Murder Mysteries - The Agatha Christie Collection (2022), The Agatha Christie Collection (2022), The Murder of Roger Ackroyd (2022).
+Agatha Christie is the author of The Murder at the Vicarage - Agatha Christie (2026), The Seven Dials Mystery (2025), Best Works of Agatha Christie: [The Murder on the Links by Agatha Christie/ Poirot Investigates by Agatha Christie/ The Mysterious Affair at Styles by Agatha Christie] (2024), Agatha Christie.
+Hercule Poirot Ultimate Collection.
+Illustrated (2022), Hercule Poirot (2021).

 Best Works of Agatha Christie: [The Murder on the Links by Agatha Christie/ Poirot Investigates by Agatha Christie/ The Mysterious Affair at Styles by Agatha Christie]